 Instructions

-Place the pork (or turkey) in a large bowl and spread it out over the surface of the bowl.
+1. Place the pork (or turkey or chicken) in a large bowl and spread it out over the surface of the bowl.
 (This makes it easier to incorporate the spices without over-mixing.)

-In a small bowl, combine all of the seasonings (except the maple syrup, if using) and sprinkle the mixture over the pork.
+2. In a small bowl, combine all the seasonings (except the maple syrup, if using) and sprinkle the mixture over the pork.
 Drizzle the maple syrup over the pork, if using.

-Using your hands, mix the seasonings evenly into the pork without overworking the meat.
-Portion and shape the mixture into 16 (2-ounce) patties, or about 1/4 cup each.
-Make-ahead tip: At this point, you may cover well and refrigerate for up to 2 days or wrap and freeze for a month or so.
+3. Using your hands, mix the seasonings evenly into the pork without overworking the meat.
+Portion and shape the mixture into 16 (2-ounce) patties, or about ¼ cup each.
+Note: When using in our favorite egg sandwiches, I make 12 slightly larger patties.
+Make-ahead tip: At this point, you may cover well and refrigerate for up to 2 days or wrap and freeze for about 3 months.

-When ready to cook, lightly oil or spray a frying pan or cast iron skillet with olive oil, and heat over medium heat.
+4. When ready to cook, lightly oil or spray a frying pan or cast iron skillet with olive oil, and heat over medium heat.
+(A well-seasoned cast iron pan will not need oil here.)
 Add the patties and cook until well browned on both sides, about 5 minutes per side.
 (I can just fit 8 patties at a time in my 12-inch cast iron skillet so can make these in 2 batches.)

-Transfer to a paper towel-lined plate.
+5. Transfer to a paper towel-lined plate.
 The homemade sausages are delicious as a side dish or used in an egg sandwich.
-Tip: The ground pork mixture can also be used in recipes that call for bulk sausage.
+Tip: The sausage mixture can also be used in recipes that call for bulk sausage.

 Notes

-This amount of red pepper contributes a mild level of heat to the sausage patties.
-If you prefer very little spice, reduce the amount of red pepper flakes to 1/4 teaspoon (1/8 teaspoon if substituting cayenne pepper).
-If you like more, feel free to adjust upward.
+Spicy sausage?
+The stated amount of red pepper contributes a mild level of heat to the sausage patties.
+If you prefer a touch of flavor but no heat, reduce the amount of red pepper flakes to ¼ teaspoon, or ⅛ teaspoon if using cayenne pepper.
+For medium spicy sausage, use 1 teaspoon red pepper flakes or ½ teaspoon cayenne.
+For more heat, feel free to adjust upward as desired.

 Leave a Reply